Charity On Wheels

 Weekly "Fixed" Dinner Gathering

 Each week we visit parks, alleys, and riverbeds (any place there are homeless people) and invite them to our gathering(s).
 We serve dinner, but unlike other organizations we actually sit down and eat with our guests.
 Our goal is to establish relationships in order to better assess those who might be ready to make a change.
 We then have music, a testimony or teaching, and dessert.
 Visitors are showered with love.
 No one leaves without an encouraging word and many are changed (both homeless and volunteer) after attending.
-We also give out toiletry items, shower passes, bus passes, and clothing.
+We also have access to hygiene items, clothing and referral resources.
 Through this weekly gathering our trained volunteers are able to assess individual needs and formulate solutions to help our guests get back on the road to self-reliance; whether through rehabilitation from substance abuse, mental health assistance, job placement, or access to other resources.

 The Rest Center outcomes are projected to be the following: